nixworks/public/news/2012/09/7/README.md

 ##### Pakistan
 ### [Pakistan orders foreign nationals working for the Save the Children NGO to leave the country within four weeks.
 The Pakistani government has accused the organization of being linked to the fake vaccination program used in the hunt for Osama bin Laden.
 The charity and the U.S. government deny any links. ](/news/2012/09/7/pakistan-orders-foreign-nationals-working-for-the-save-the-children-ngo-to-leave-the-country-within-four-weeks-the-pakistani-government-has.md)
-_Context: Pakistan, NGO, Dr. Shakil Afridi, Osama bin Laden, U.S. government, Save the Children, hunt_
+_Context: hunt, Pakistan, Dr. Shakil Afridi, NGO, Osama bin Laden, U.S. government, Save the Children_

 ##### Russky Island
 ### [Economic leaders assemble on Russky Island, off the coast of Vladivostok, Russia, for the forum's 24th summit on September 8th and 9th. ](/news/2012/09/7/economic-leaders-assemble-on-russky-island-off-the-coast-of-vladivostok-russia-for-the-forum-s-24th-summit-on-september-8th-and-9th.md)